-In 2011, we spent approximately \$1.3 million to update our computer network primarily to permit accelerated student enrollment and enhance our students' learning experience.
+In 2011, we spent approximately \$1 million to update our computer network primarily to permit accelerated student enrollment and enhance our students' learning experience.
 The performance and reliability of our technology infrastructure is critical to our reputation and ability to attract and retain students.
-Any system error or failure, or a sudden and significant increase in bandwidth usage, could result in the unavailability of our online classroom, damaging our ability to generate revenue and could cause a loss in enrollment.
+Any system error or failure, or a sudden and significant increase in bandwidth usage, could result in the unavailability of our online classroom, damaging our reputation and could cause a loss in enrollment.
 Our technology infrastructure could be vulnerable to interruption or malfunction due to events beyond our control, including natural disasters, terrorist activities and telecommunications failures.

-Although one of our directors has pledged shares of common stock to secure payment of a receivable, it is possible that the future market price of the Public Company's common stock will be less than \$1.00 in which case the Public Company will incur an adverse impact to its future operating results and financial condition.
+Although one of our directors has pledged shares of common stock to secure payment of a receivable, it is possible that the future market price of Aspen's common stock will decline in which case Aspen will incur an adverse impact to its future operating results and financial condition.

-In March 2012, one of our directors pledged a total of 117,943 shares of personally owned Aspen common stock (now shares of the Public Company).
-The shares were pledged (in addition to shares of Series C pledged by Aspen's founder and his company) to secure payment of a \$772,796 accounts receivable.
+In March 2012, one of our directors pledged a total of 117,943 shares of personally owned Aspen University Inc. common stock (now shares of the Public Company).
+The shares were pledged (in addition to shares pledged by Aspen's founder and his company) to secure payment of a \$772,793 accounts receivable.
 The Stock Pledge Agreement provides that the shares will be cancelled at the rate of \$1.00 per share in the event that Aspen is unable to collect this receivable which is due in 2014.
-Based on Aspen's plans to raise additional capital from the sale of its common stock, and the estimated price per share from such offering, the value of the collateral will be lower than a \$1.00 per share.
+Because of sales of common stock below \$1.00 per share, the value of the collateral was reduced to \$70,765 as of June 30, 2012 and the receivable in total was reduced to \$463,676 through the establishing of an allowance.
+Because of our September 28, 2012, private placement, we expect to further reduce the value of the collateral by \$41,280 and the receivable will be reduced to \$270,478 at September 30, 2012.
 If we are unable to collect on this receivable, Aspen will suffer a number of consequences, including:

-- The amount written off will reduce total assets on the Public Company's balance sheet; - If the Public Company's common stock is less than \$1.00 per share, it will be damaged to the extent it seeks to sell the treasury shares at a price of less than \$1.00; or - If the founder institutes litigation against Aspen and is successful, Aspen will be required to pay any adverse judgment or otherwise consummate a settlement.
+- The amount written off will reduce total assets on Aspen's balance sheet; or - If Aspen's common stock is less than \$0.35 per share, it will be damaged to the extent it seeks to sell the treasury shares at a price of less than \$0.35; or - If the founder institutes litigation against Aspen and is successful, Aspen will be required to pay any adverse judgment or otherwise consummate a settlement.
 As a consequence, in addition to this out-of-pocket damage, any litigation will be expensive, result in substantial attorney's fees, accounting fees, expert witness fees and divert management from our business.

-In April 2012, the founder and his corporation, which is the Public Company's principal shareholder, agreed not to sue the Public Company unless the Public Company first sues them.
-However, the Public Company has not fully complied with its commitment to purchase 600,000 shares.
+In April 2012, the founder and his corporation, which is Aspen's principal shareholder, agreed not to sue Aspen unless Aspen first sues them.
+However, Aspen has not fully complied with its commitment to purchase 600,000 shares under the Agreement.
 Thus, there is uncertainty as to whether the agreement not to sue remains in effect.